guolingege/apple-swift-protobuf/README.md

   }

 // Serialize to binary protobuf format: you can choose to serialize into
-// any type conforming to `SwiftProtobufContiguousBytes`.
+// any type conforming to `AppleSwiftProtobufContiguousBytes`.
 For example:
-// Resolve the `SwiftProtobufContiguousBytes` return value to `Data` let binaryData: Data = try info.serializedBytes()
+// Resolve the `AppleSwiftProtobufContiguousBytes` return value to `Data` let binaryData: Data = try info.serializedBytes()
-// Resolve the `SwiftProtobufContiguousBytes` return value to `[UInt8]` let binaryDataAsBytes: [UInt8] = try info.serializedBytes()
+// Resolve the `AppleSwiftProtobufContiguousBytes` return value to `[UInt8]` let binaryDataAsBytes: [UInt8] = try info.serializedBytes()

 // Note that while the `serializedBytes()` spelling is generally preferred,
 // you may also use `serializedData()` to get the bytes as an instance of
 // `Data` where required.
 // This means that the following two statements are equivalent:
 // let binaryData: Data = try info.serializedBytes()